dthirumalaibe/devcor1/m4/README.md

-# Updating CI Tests and Integrating Static Code Analysis
+# Module 4 - Updating CI Tests and Integrating Static Code Analysis
 This module adds testing for the database and SSL upgrades from the previous module.
 It also adds static code analysis using the Python `bandit` package.